laravel/docs/dusk.md

     // Set the value...
     $browser->value('selector', 'value');

+To get the "value" of an input element that has a given field name, use the `inputValue` method:

+    // Retrieve the value of an input element...
+    $inputValue = $browser->inputValue('field');

 #### Retrieving Text

 The `text` method may be used to retrieve the display text of an element that matches the given selector: